PyConPL/Book/2015/presentations/writing-snmp-apps/text.md

 * SNMP authentication method: that can be SNMPv1/v2c Community Name or [RFC3414](http://www.ietf.org/rfc/rfc3414.txt) *UsmUser* object conveying USM username, encryption and ciphering keys.
-* Kind of I/O to use for this communication, endpoints addresses and other transport-specific options
+* Type of I/O to use for communication, endpoints addresses and other transport-specific options
 * SNMP Context Engine ID and Context Name: these are only applicable to SNMPv3 operations and can be used to identify a non-default remote